Suyooo/sifas-mapdb/README.md

 ## Numbered Live Difficulty IDs
 While the Story Stages started out with the same pattern as above, from Chapter 8 on, Klab started just numbering them.
 Maybe they thought the 1-digit unique identifier will probably run out at some point.
-These lives have the Live Difficulty ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.
-The same is done for the `6XXXXXXX` Live Difficulty IDs of Tutorial stages.
+These lives have the Live Difficulty ID `33DXXXXX`, where `XXXXX` is simply a running counter starting at 000001.
+The same is done for the `6XXXXXXX` Live Difficulty IDs of Tutorial stages. `D` is the story difficulty (introduced in Season 2) - `0` for Normal, `1` for Hard.

 Because the Live Difficulty ID is missing a Difficulty ID as described above, it cannot be used to derive which note map the Stage uses.
 It might seem obvious to use the `song_difficulty` field to get the difficulty instead, but in some